e18e/e18e/docs/docs/publishing.md

 - The package is built in a separate job to publishing, ensuring the publish permissions are not exposed to runtime build code
 - All actions are pinned to a full-length commit SHA
 - Install is done with `--ignore-scripts` to avoid running any lifecycle scripts that may be malicious
+- Versions are _staged_ to npm rather than directly published, which means you need to visit the npm staging page and approve them manually (with 2FA)

 When updating the workflow, keep these constraints in mind to ensure the security of your publishing process.